Prohelion/prohelion.github.io/_documentation/WaveSculptor_Motor_Controllers/WaveSculptor22_User_Manual/Getting_started.md

 *   Motor test at high voltage, wheels off ground, using driver controls hardware
 *   Private road test
 *   On-road vehicle test

+## Unpacking and Preparation

+Check that all items on the packing list are in the box and undamaged.
+Contact the shipping company and Prohelion if there is obvious outer box damage during transport.
+Contact Prohelion immediately if there is a discrepancy with the items or other damage.

+You will require the following specialised tools for installing the WaveSculptor motor controller:

+*   Allen (hex) keys
+*   Molex MicroFit crimp tool
+*   Cable cutters
+*   Hex lug or hydraulic crimp tool
+*   Various electronics hand tools for low power cable cutting & stripping